 - U.S. immigration laws require that all new employees complete an I-9 Form within three days of the date of hire.
 The required documentation must be reviewed and verified before the student can begin work.
 The student will need two forms of identification to complete this form, preferably a driver’s license and social security card.

 - Before students can begin working, all tasks must be completed through UKG.

 Time sheets and Payment

-All time sheets must be submitted electronically through the Portal in UltiPro every other Friday by noon according to the payroll schedule.
-Direct deposit of your payroll check is available by completing and submitting theto the Business Office.
+All time sheets must be submitted electronically through the Portal in UKG every other Friday by noon.
+Direct deposit of your payroll check is available by completing and submitting the.
 If direct deposit is not initiated, payroll checks are automatically mailed home to your permanent address.
 We recognize that a deadline date might be missed once in awhile.
 However, if we do not receive a time sheet after a month has lapsed, we will assume that you are not working and funds awarded may be reassigned.
 It is against regulation to hold time sheets for payment beyond the immediate payroll date.
 Once an award has been cancelled, it cannot be reinstated to honor late time sheets.

 The current rate as of 8/19/2022 is $13.50 per hour.